44 Notable alumni of

 -

-Inder Kumar Gujral was an Indian diplomat, politician, and anti-colonial independence activist, who served as the prime minister of India from April 1997 to March 1998.
+Inder Kumar Gujral was an Indian diplomat, politician, and anti-colonial independence activist, who served as prime minister of India from April 1997 to March 1998.

 -